2-Week Provence Tour Packages

 Lyon

-Start your Southern France adventure in Lyon, France's food capital.
+Start your Southern France adventure in Lyon, the country's food capital.
 Plan to arrive before 4:30 PM for a smooth check-in.
-The next day, visit the UNESCO-listed Basilica Notre-Dame de Fourvière first thing in the morning for the best photo opportunities.
-A guided food tour through Vieux Lyon (Old Town) is worth booking.
-You'll need a local guide to discover the hidden traboules (passageways) between buildings.
+The next day, visit the UNESCO-listed Basilica Notre-Dame de Fourvière in the early morning for the best photo lighting.
+Local tip: Take the guided bike tour instead of walking.
+The hills can be tough in summer heat, and biking along the Rhône gives you better views of the riverside buildings plus a nice breeze.

 - Day 3